RianneAr/Text_Mining_Project/README.md

 # Greek Mythology Project

 ## Project update 1
-So far, we have finished the data acquisition and started the pre-processing.
+So far, we have finished the data acquisition and started the preprocessing.
 We have also found some sources and started to lay out the structure of the final report.
+We created two dictionaries, one with names of Olympian gods and one with mortals, so that we can check whether the characters in the data are gods or mortals.
+For the preprocessing, we wrote code to tokenize, PoS tag, and lemmatize the data.
+We also wrote code to check whether there are any characters in the data that don't yet occur in the character dictionaries.
+Right now, we are going through these names, and adding them to the dictionaries if necessary.
+The preprocessing is currently done on only the Odyssee, so we plan on going through the same process for the other texts.
+We are able to keep up with the schedule, and the teamwork is going very smoothly.

 ## Abstract
 (This is a first draft of our abstract, with the main idea of our project and our motivation for it.
 It is subject to change as it will be updated as the project unfolds.)\